Bennett, 2nd Lt. Charles E.

 What is known about his time at the prison was that it was monotonous since the prison’s walls prevented the POWs from seeing anything.
 It was September 21st when Manila experienced its first American air raid when a formation of 80 planes bombed the city.
 Some POWs believed the attack would stop the Japanese from sending them to Japan.

-One Thousand Seven Hundred and Seventy-eight prisoners were crammed into the first hold of the ship which could hold 400 men.
+A pow stated that 600 POWs were crammed into the first hold of the ship, which could hold 400 men, and the other 1200 were put in the #2 hold.
+The first hold was partially filled with coal.
 They were packed in so tightly that they could not move.
 Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.
+The ship's third hold was not used.

 Anton Cichy said, "For the first few days there were 1,800 of us together in one hold.
 I don't know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck together."